‘THE MIRACLE MAKER’

 Over the years, the story of Jesus and the wonders he did in Israel leading to his death on the cross and his resurrection has been preached and told about countless times in churches and many parts of the world.
 At the time ‘The Miracle Maker’ was released, it celebrated 2,000 years of Jesus’ birth!

-Other adaptations of the Jesus story from the Holy Bible include the miniseries ‘Jesus of Nazareth’ starring Robert Powell and ‘The Passion of the Christ’ film directed by Mel Gibson.
+Other dramatizations of the Jesus story from the Holy Bible include the miniseries ‘Jesus of Nazareth’ starring Robert Powell and ‘The Passion of the Christ’ film directed by Mel Gibson.
 For me, ‘The Miracle Maker’ is a beautiful telling of the story of Jesus in animation form and is the best version. 🙂

 ‘The Miracle Maker’ is a good film to watch over at Easter time.
 I recall seeing ‘The Miracle Maker’ one Good Friday when I was in my first high school year in 2001 I believe.
 It’s a great way to remember what Jesus means to us as our saviour when he died on the cross and the wonders he did.